hemanthkumarsheetha/skin_disease_classification/README.md

 - The following is train-val graph of the best model:
 ![train_val_graph](train_valid_graph.png)

+- Based on my observation, I noticed that most of the models overfitted and had a hard time generalizing to the validation set.
+Some models generalized a bit better than others.
 **Training and Evaluation Code**:

 - Please take a look at my oro_health_training.ipynb file for reviewing my training experiments